MastooraTurkmen/Math-react-project/README.md

   1. Is it _**14**_? 🤔
   ![Alt text](./images/image-4.png)
-  oh, no. It was Too Low.
+  Oh, no. It was Too Low.
 Just think 😲

   2. Is it _**85**_? 🤔
   ![Alt text](./images/image-5.png)
-  oh, no. It was _Too High_ 😲
+  Oh, no. It was _Too High_ 😲

   3. Is it _**40**_? 🤔
   ![Alt text](./images/image-6.png)